MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/bluetooth/bluetooth-low-energy-audio.md

 ## Introduction

 Bluetooth LE Audio enables streaming unicast or broadcast audio to Bluetooth LE devices over an isochronous transport.
-As of version 5.3 of the Bluetooth core specification, there is no standard defined host controller interface (HCI) for host platforms to send and receive isochronous data to and from the Bluetooth controller.
+As of version 5.3 of the Bluetooth core specification, there's no standard defined host controller interface (HCI) for host platforms to send and receive isochronous data to and from the Bluetooth controller.
 This document defines the Windows Bluetooth vendor specific audio path (VSAP) to allow platforms to use vendor-specific solutions to enable Bluetooth LE Audio streaming.
-The VSAP software interface leverages Windows [audio class extensions](../audio/acx-audio-class-extensions-overview.md) (ACX) and additional interface properties defined in this document.
+The VSAP software interface uses Windows [audio class extensions](../audio/acx-audio-class-extensions-overview.md) (ACX) and more interface properties defined in this document.

 ### Terminology and prerequisites